vele616/monorepo/packages/jobboard/website/content/jobs/wine-trader-vinovest-ZPkkV.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/vinovest"
 companyWebsite: "https://vinovest.recruitee.com/"
-summary: "Vinovest wishes to hire a new wine trader.
+summary: "Vinovest wishes to hire a new Wine Trader.
 If you have 3+ years of experience in a high-performing vendor management or market trading environment, consider applying."
 summaryBackup: "Love #management, #marketing, #sales?
 Check out this job post!"
 featured: 20
 ---